JonGal/appengine-ml-demo/README.md

-# Guestbook
+# Demo for Google OnBoarding

-Guestbook is an example application showing basic usage of Google App Engine.
-Users can read & write text messages and optionally log-in with their Google account.
-Messages are stored in App Engine (NoSQL) High Replication Datastore (HRD) and retrieved using a strongly consistent (ancestor) query.
+This is a quick demo meant to show how easy it is to do simple poerful things with App Engine and Google ML APIs

 ## Products
 - [App Engine][1]